jsiegenthaler/homebridge-airvisual-2/README.md

-# homebridge-airvisual-2
+# homebridge-airvisual-3

 Homebridge plugin for the AirVisual API which allows access to outdoor air quality, humidity, and temperature.

-It differs from `homebridge-airvisual` in the following ways:
+It is based on from `homebridge-airvisual-2` with the following improvements:

-* Data is fetched and stored on a fixed interval instead of making HTTP requests on demand.
+* API errors are properly trapped and logged
+* Deprecated dependencies are replaced (Fetch replaced by Axios)
+* All dependencies have ben updated to remove vuneralbilities
-* Added logic to infer PM2.5 density based on AQI (free API plan only)
+* Added logic to infer also PM10 density based on AQI (free API plan only)
-* Updated to modern ES syntax (requires node 10.18 or newer)
+* Improvements to logging

 ## Installation

 1. Install homebridge using the instructions at https://github.com/nfarina/homebridge#installation
-2. Install this plugin using: `npm install -g homebridge-airvisual-2`
+2. Install this plugin using: `npm install -g homebridge-airvisual-3`
-3. Register for an account and get an API key at https://www.airvisual.com/api
+3. Register for an account and get an API key at https://www.airvisual.com/api.
+NOTE: the API key expires
 4. Update the Homebridge configuration file

 ## Configuration